What Happens If a Juvenile Gets Arrested For Murder?

 There are few things more terrifying for a parent than to know their child is in trouble.
 When your child has been accused of murder, though, the rest of their life may be at stake.
-In many places in the U.S., including New Jersey, juveniles can be charged as an adult for murder.
+In many places in the U.S., including New Jersey, juveniles can be charged as adults for murder.
 That means that if your child is convicted of murder or manslaughter, they could face anywhere from 30 years to life in prison.

 Possible Charges and Typical Penalties